-The mission of Enduring Hearts is to enhance lives by funding research to increase the longevity of organ transplants and improve the quality of life for transplant recipients.
+Enduring Hearts funds research to increase the longevity of organ transplants and improve the quality of life for transplant recipients.
 We give priority towards pediatric heart transplant research.
-The results of the funded research projects contribute to the knowledge about many important aspects of clinical and scientific transplantation, e.g. the mechanisms of long-term organ deterioration, the consequence of tissue injury and the emerging opportunities to intervene in these processes.
+The results of the research projects we fund contribute to the knowledge about many important aspects of clinical and scientific transplantation, e.g. the mechanisms of long-term organ deterioration, the consequence of tissue injury and the emerging opportunities to intervene in these processes.

 5 years after a heart transplant:

 (U.S. Department of Health and Human Services, Health Resources and Services Administration)

 As of May 8, 2015, there were 4,208 candidates on the waiting list for a heart.
 150 of those are waiting for a repeat transplant.
 Additionally, there were 123,050 candidates on waiting lists for a vital (solid) organ.
 14,974 of those are waiting for a repeat transplant.